- What are the Gen Ed Requirements?

 How can I make sure I get the Gen Ed course I’m interested in?

 Certain popular Gen Ed courses do fill early.
 The earlier you register, the more likely you are to be able to enroll in your preferred courses.
+Please remember, all students are expected to take a Social and Cultural Diversity Course (DU or DG) within their first year.
 An essential part of enrolling in your preferred courses is having a well thought out plan for approaching your Gen Ed requirements, just as you do for your major requirements.
 Sometimes it may be better to put off one of the more popular courses until later in your academic career, when as an upperclass student you earn an earlier registration date and can enroll in a larger variety of courses.
 Work with your academic advisor(s) to plan a set of Gen Ed courses that meet your interests and needs, and give yourself the flexibility to enroll in the most convenient course(s) in any semester.
 It is also good to have prepared a list of acceptable alternatives if you find your first choice is full.
 Try to know as far in advance what courses will be offered and which ones interest you so that you can be ready to register as soon as it is possible to do so.
 Also see the next FAQ about what to do when a course is full.

 The Gen Ed course I want to take is full.
 Now what?